S-C-Johnston/NCMC-CIS_150/Final_Project/final-part_1.md

 They may serve an actual use: some disk defragmenting programs get labeled as this because of the ads.

-	  The worst of them are in many ways indistinguishable from true malware in that they walk like malware and quack like malware.
+	  The worst PUPs are in many ways indistinguishable from true malware in that they walk like malware and quack like malware.
 They typically instill a sense of urgency ("Threats detected on your computer!"), and conveniently offer an immediate solution ("Call our